|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Oberhausen and Pozzo reproduce these printed catalogs from SS 1720 to WS 1803/4 and provide indices of (1) mentioned books of the Bible, (2) teaching faculty (prior to WS 1770/71, they included only the full and associate professors; afterwards, lecturers were included as well), and (3) textbooks, authors, and other persons mentioned in the course announcements.
 Since May 1736, a German version of the Vorlesungverzeichnis was published in the Wochentliche Königsbergische Frag- und Anzeigungs-Nachrichten (1717-74) [cf. Klemme 1994, 16], and beginning with WS 1765/66 also in the Königsbergsche Gelehrte und Politische Zeitungen (1764-96), e.g., WS 1765/66 (publ.
 Oct.
 14), SS 1766 (publ.
 April 18), WS 1766/67 (publ.
 Oct.
 17), WS 1767/68 (publ.
 Oct.
 23), SS 1768 (publ.
 April 22), WS 1768/69 (publ.
 Oct.
 10).
 An edict from Berlin of 2 March 1790, signed by Möllner [sic; typo in Arnoldt?
 Is Wöllner intended?], and addressed to the East Prussian Etats-Ministerium requested that public and private lectures be printed in separate lists in the Lecture Catalog “so that every poor student can quickly review them” [Arnoldt 1908-9, v.314].
 The Catalog of WS 1790/91 was the first to list them separately, as can be seen in Oberhausen/Pozzo [1999, 575].

 Goldbeck [1782, 59] mentions this as a requirement of the theology faculty, but it would seem to be a requirement of all three.
-I’ve seen such a list of the medical students prepared near the end of WS 1785/86.
-This list recorded: (1) name, age, birth place; (2) when matriculated; (3) the lectures now attending; (4) examination; (5) what lectures they plan to attend next semester; (6) any stipendia being received; (7) specimina (as respondents in disputations); (8) “ob mathesi und Sprache excolire” (whether they have finished with their math and language courses?).
+A list that I have examined of the medical students prepared near the end of WS 1785/86 includes the following: (1) name, age, birth place; (2) when matriculated; (3) the lectures now attending; (4) examination; (5) what lectures they plan to attend next semester; (6) any stipendia being received; (7) specimina (as respondents in disputations); (8) “ob mathesi und Sprache excolire” (whether they have mastered their mathematics and languages?).

 These are the reports often noted in Arnoldt [1908-9] as stemming from a Consess der Facultaet (i.e., a faculty meeting).